Rain-World-Modding/Rain-World-Modding.github.io/README.md

 A repository for proper collaboration on the [RW Modding wiki](https://rain-world-modding.fandom.com/wiki/Rain_World_Modding_Wiki).

-Want to contribute?
-A quick contribution guide can be found [here](https://github.com/Rain-World-Modding/rain-world-modding/blob/main/contributing.md), and the Project progress can be viewed [here](https://github.com/Rain-World-Modding/rain-world-modding/projects/1).
+**Want to contribute?** A quick contribution guide can be found [here](https://github.com/Rain-World-Modding/rain-world-modding/blob/main/contributing.md), and the Project progress can be viewed [here](https://github.com/Rain-World-Modding/rain-world-modding/projects/1).

+The website for this project can be found [here](https://rain-world-modding.github.io/rain-world-modding/)

 ---